traefik/traefik/docs/content/providers/docker.md

 ### Services

 To update the configuration of the Service automatically attached to the container, add labels starting with `traefik.http.services.{name-of-your-choice}.`, followed by the option you want to change.
-For example, to change the load balancer method, you'd add the label `traefik.http.services.{name-of-your-choice}.loadbalancer.method=drr`.
+For example, to change the passhostheader behavior, you'd add the label `traefik.http.services.{name-of-your-choice}.loadbalancer.passhostheader=false`.

 Every [Service](../routing/services/index.md) parameter can be updated this way.